Long-Range Coherence and Multiple Steady States in a Lossy Qubit Array: Preparation protocol

-that are solely composed of odd modes of the JW fermions with total occupation $\smash{\eta}$.
-Since these modes are unaffected by JW fermion loss at the center, any initial state with a definite odd-mode occupation $\smash{N_{\text{odd}}}$ will be driven toward the symmetry sector with $\smash{\eta = N_{\text{odd}}}$.
+As explained in the main text, the first stage of the protocol uses JW fermion loss at the center, for which all the odd modes are unaffected and all the even modes die out.
+Thus, any initial state with a definite odd-mode occupation will be driven toward the sector with $\smash{\eta = N_{\text{odd}}}$.
 Below we show this is exemplified by symmetric Fock states.